AWS S3 Data Durability

 1. Amazon S3 can be used to backup the data and perform a quick restore and is also available from any location

-2. AWS Import/Export can be used to transfer large data sets by shipping storage devices directly to AWS bypassing the Internet
+2. AWS Snow Family (for existing customers) or AWS Data Transfer Terminal (for new customers) can be used to transfer large data sets bypassing the Internet

 4. AWS Storage Gateway enables snapshots (used to created EBS volumes) of the on-premises data volumes to be transparently copied into S3 for backup.
-It can be used either as a backup solution (Gateway-stored volumes) or as a primary data store (Gateway-cached volumes)
+It can be used either as a backup solution (Volume Gateway – stored volumes) or as a primary data store (Volume Gateway – cached volumes)

 6. Snapshots of Amazon EBS volumes, Amazon RDS databases, and Amazon Redshift data warehouses can be stored in Amazon S3